 - Small ponds near your home are the most likely places to find small frogs, so keep your pet away from these regions.

 - Remove any standing water sources in your immediate area, as frogs are drawn to these.

 - If you see frogs in your yard, you may want to move them to a pond nearby.

 Are Frogs Poisonous To Dogs Or Cats if They are Pets?

 Poison is rarely an issue with a pet frog.
 Frogs are poisonous due to their diet of ants, mites, maggots, spiders, and beetles.
 Even poison dart frogs are safe to keep as pets since their toxicity lowers when fed a different diet in captivity.

 Therefore, it’s unlikely that anything bad will happen unless your pets get their mouths on the tree frog.
 However, it’s preferable to keep animals apart as much as possible because you never know how they’ll react to each other.

+Are frogs poisonous to dogs and cats?
+Yes, at least to some degree in most cases.
 Some cats and dogs just pursue and play with frogs, while others inflict wounds on them to prey upon them.
 If your dog or cat eats one, don’t panic.
 Remember, most garden frogs aren’t dangerous and are okay to eat.
 However, if your pet eats a deadly frog, they may vomit, feel sick, and lose their appetite, so take them to the clinic if you are unsure or they start to develop any symptoms.